-First-line support goals, which make up the 'WHO LIVES approach,' include:
+First-line support goals include:

-- Listen closely with empathy, not judgment. - Inquire about the client's needs and concerns-assess and respond to the survivor's needs and concerns. - Validate-show that you believe and understand the survivor. - Enhance safety-conduct a safety assessment and safety planning to reduce the risk of further harm. - Support-help the survivor connect to services, social support.
+- Listen closely with empathy, not judgment. - Inquire about the client's needs and concerns-assess and respond to the survivor's needs and concerns. - Validate-show that you believe and understand the survivor. - Enhance safety-conduct a safety assessment and safety planning to reduce the risk of further harm. - S Support-help the survivor connect to services, social support.

-\The WHO Clinical Handbook for providing healthcare for women subjected to intimate partner violence or sexual violence, including more details on the LIVES approach, can be found at this link.
+^{}The WHO Clinical Handbook for providing healthcare for women subjected to intimate partner violence or sexual violence, including more details on the LIVES approach, can be found at this link.

-MODULE 7: ACTIVE SAFETY SURVEILLANCE
+MODULE 8: ACTIVE SAFETY SURVEILLANCE